-Learn to respect contrasting views and cultures;
+Learn to consider contrasting views and cultures.

 Our online resources and workshops can help bring Model into the classroom or help you prepare for a conference.